riordanp/brainfuck/README.md

 brainfuck
 =======

-A brainfuck interpreter written in C++
+A brainfuck interpreter written in C++, now with Linux support!

 todo
 -------